 A missed 54-yard field goal by UK gave the ball back to the Gators, which put together a 10-play, 63-yard scoring drive to take a 10-0 lead with 12:04 left in the first half.
 Driskel hit redshirt senior wide receiver Frankie Hammond, Jr. for a 24-yard reception on third down to extend the drive, and Gillislee carried six times for 31 yards on the possession (including his one-yard touchdown run).

-Read the second half of the post-game news and notes…after the break!
+Read the rest of the Florida-Kentucky game story…after the break!

 Continue Reading » No. 14 Florida starts slow, rolls Kentucky 38-0